AstralHope/v2-ui/README.en.md

 ## After installing, can't open the panel.
 Check the panel status, make sure that the 65432 port has been released after running.

+## How to customize the v2ray config.json
+Go to [panel settings] and there is a [v2ray config template].
+You can modify the configuration template here, for example, modify the routing, add a mtproto yourself, etc. If you are not familiar enough with the v2ray configuration file, then it is recommended to learn more from the v2ray official documentation.

 ## Forgot username and password
 Use the following command to reset the username and password, the default is admin.
 ```